 No more standing under heating lamps, clutching to your thick coats.
 The last fluff of your scarves is scaling off your necks and many heads turn to other people again.
-With every raising degree, the core areas of the capital shift from inside to outside.
+With rising degrees, the core areas of the capital shift from the inside to the outside.

 And even better, we compiled a list of activities and locations that are back from winter hiatus and open again for you to enjoy.
 See them right after the jump.

 Look up into the sky, draw a circle of trust – the city is coming out of the dust.
 You can feel the air getting warm around you, building up contentment inside you.
 Let it culminate, come out of you – burst into laughter, come through.

 Berlin is back, was never gone, we know that winter’s beautiful on its own.
 But no one can deny this side, the city’s warmer, happier smile.
 With all the gloom and seriousness, how bright can your smile really get?
 Pretty bright and very wide – just try to laugh about, smile!
 From ear to ear your teeth should show, how life is getting you to glow!

 So laugh away the darker things, smile right into your little wings and fly away into the blue – the city is smiling and so should you.

 A classical concert in a non-classical setting is just about the right kind of Wow-effect for your brain.
 The old and the new merge perfectly, creating something that is new.
 Gone are the times where classical music seemed old, a bit stiff and hard to understand for anyone who is used to the very different scales of, let’s say, mainstream pop.
 Nowadays, classical music seems to make an Ancora or – dare I say this: was never gone.